1. Leave a legacy

 Email PR@jhbspca.co.za to let us know about your fundraiser so we can send you banking information and approve the event.

 Send the link to all of your friends and ask them to donate to your campaign.

 Let us know how much you’ve raised.

 If you love animals, why not become a member of the Johannesburg SPCA?
-You’ll receive regular updates about our work and your annual fee (which covers membership from April 2019 – March 2020) entitles you to a vote at our AGM.
+You’ll receive regular updates about our work and your annual fee (which covers membership from 1 April 2020 to 31 March 2021 ) entitles you to a vote at our AGM.

 For as little as R400 per month you can sponsor a kennel or a farm animal and share your love with a special dog, cat, goat, sheep, cow, pig, duck, chicken or rabbit.
 Your support will provide food, shelter and primary health care for this animal for an entire month!
 If the animal in your sponsored kennel or farm yard is adopted or re-homed, your sponsorship will continue to feed the next animal in the kennel or farm yard.